faverogian/faverogian.github.io/_news/announcement_2.md

 related_posts: false
 ---

-"Conditional Diffusion Models are Medical Image Classifiers that Provide Explainability and Uncertainty for Free" has been submitted for review to MIDL 2025
+"Conditional Diffusion Models are Medical Image Classifiers that Provide Explainability and Uncertainty for Free" has been submitted for review